Tazaev/Employee-Tracker/README.md

 ## Description:
 ### This project is about creating a mysql database that keeps track of employees and their
 ### managers.
-This tracker will also alow users to add and remove employees, roles and departments to the database.
+This tracker will also allow users to add and remove employees, roles and departments to the database.

 ## Installation:
 ### The following must be installed for this Generator to function: